Browser issue

 Fundamental shift in crisis management

-To avoid significant damage to the financial system resulting from a distressed deposit taker, the DTA enhances New Zealand’s crisis management regime in line with international best practice.
+To avoid significant damage to the financial system resulting from a distressed deposit taker, the DTA enhances New Zealand’s crisis management framework in line with international best practice.

 The DTA modernises New Zealand’s crisis management framework by formalising our role as the resolution authority, establishing a Depositor Compensation Scheme (DCS) and providing an additional suite of powers and tools to deal with entities in distress.

-As part of the 2025 review of key capital settings, we are considering the interrelationship between capital and the crisis management framework, including the balance between going concern and gone concern capital and the appropriateness of any Total Loss Absorbing Capacity (TLAC) requirements.
-We will complete this review by the end of 2025.
+As part of the 2025 review of key capital settings, we considered the interrelationship between capital and the crisis management framework, including the balance between going concern and gone concern capital and the appropriateness of any Total Loss Absorbing Capacity (TLAC) requirements.